-5.2.2 Rear matter <rear>.
-As applicable, material following the last text page shall consist of the following:
+5.2.3 Rear matter <rear>.
+As applicable, material following the last text page shall consist of the following in the order specified:

 - a.
 Glossary (RPSTL not required) <glossary>.
-(Refer to 5.2.2.1.) - b.
+(Refer to 5.2.3.1.) - b.
 Alphabetical index (when required) (RPSTL not required) <aindx>.
-(Refer to 5.2.2.2.)

-- c.
+(Refer to 5.2.3.2.) - c.
 Reporting errors and recommending improvements DA Forms 2028 <da2028>.
+(Refer to 5.2.3.3.)

-(Refer to 5.2.2.3.) - d.
+- d.
 Authentication page <authent>.
-(Refer to 5.2.2.4.) - e.
-Foldout pages (when required) (RPSTL not required) <foldsect>.
-(Refer to 5.2.2.5.) - f.
-Blank forms. - g.
+(Refer to 5.2.3.4.) - e.
+Foldout pages (when required) (except RPSTL) <foldsect>.
+(Refer to 5.2.3.5.) - f.
 Back cover <back>.
-(Refer to 5.2.2.6.)
+(Refer to 5.2.3.6.)

-5.2.2.1 Glossary (Except RPSTL) <glossary>.
+5.2.3.1 Glossary (Except RPSTL) <glossary>.
 A glossary shall be prepared for TMs only when the terms are uncommon and are not adequately defined in the text or in the Army, DoD, or standard dictionary.
 The glossary shall include a list of terms <term> followed by definitions <def>.
 The terms shall be listed in alphabetical order.
 If a glossary is required, it shall begin on a separate, right-hand page and immediately precede the alphabetical index, if any.
-Page numbers for a glossary shall begin with Glossary-1, Glossary-2, etc.

-5.2.2.2 Alphabetical index (Except RPSTL) <aindx>.
+5.2.3.2 Alphabetical index (Except RPSTL) <aindx>.
 An alphabetical index shall be prepared unless specified otherwise by the acquiring activity and the following shall apply:

 - a.
 The index may be an index of work packages only or it may be a detailed index, as applicable. - b.
 All applicable work package references for each entry shall be indicated, regardless of the type of index being prepared.
 Page references may be included in a detailed index. - c.
 The index shall be located at the end of the TM but shall precede the sample DA Form 2028.
 Indexes shall begin on a separate, right-hand page.
-Page numbers for an index shall begin with Index-1, Index-2, etc. (Refer to Figure 23.) - d.
+(Refer to FIGURE 33.) - d.
 For pocket-sized manuals, an alphabetical index shall not be prepared unless otherwise specified by the acquiring activity.

-5.2.2.3 Reporting errors and recommending improvements Department of the Army (DA) Form 2028 <da2028>.
+5.2.3.3 Reporting errors and recommending improvements Department of the Army (DA) Form 2028 <da2028>.
 Instructions on how to complete and submit an electronic DA Form 2028 may precede the filled out sample of DA Form 2028.
 One filled-out sample copy of DA Form 2028, provided by the acquiring activity, and a minimum of three blank DA Forms 2028 with the TM number, date, and title shall be included and shall precede the authentication page of every unclassified TM (except for oversize TMs, pocket-sized TMs, TMs with less than eight pages, and LOs).
 The filled out sample shall include guidelines for completing the form.

-5.2.2.4 Authentication page <authent>.
+5.2.3.4 Authentication page (authent).
 The authentication page, provided by the acquiring activity, shall be the last printed text page of the TM or if foldout pages are included, the authentication page shall be the last printed text page before the foldout pages.
 For changes, the authentication block shall be included on the change transmittal sheet(s).
 The authentication block shall be placed after all of the other information on the change transmittal sheet(s).
-(Refer to Figure 24 (Army) or Figure 25 (Joint Services).)
+(Refer to FIGURE 34 (Army) or FIGURE 35 (Joint Services) for examples of authentication blocks.)

-5.2.2.5 Foldout pages (Except RPSTL) <foldsect>.
+5.2.3.5 Foldout pages (Except RPSTL) <foldsect>.
 If foldout pages are approved by the acquiring activity, they shall be the last printed material in the manual or volume.
 Foldout pages shall not be included in a RPSTL.